Economics Information Resources: Facts & Data

 Research Data Library

 - SFU Library's collection of machine-readable files, including the new BC Research Libraries' Abacus database, Cansim, Citibase, IMF statistics, social science data files from many national and international sources, and data from individual researchers and private organizations.
-Check the Research Data Library Catalogue for a list of data files.

 - To access OECD statistics, click on the Statistics tab and browse the contents available on the left side of the screen for available databases.